kyma-project/kyma/docs/migration-guide-1.24-2.0.md

 ### ORY Oathkeeper without Dex

->**CAUTION:** Once you've upgraded to Kyma 2.0 successfully, and you use the evaluation profile, your OAuth2-protected API Rules might no longer be accessible.
-If you get `401 Unauthorized` with the `client_id unknown` error when fetching a token for your created OAuth2 clients, restart the Ory Hydra Maester Pods.
-Ory will then refetch the OAuth2 clients.

 With Kyma 2.0, the Dex component becomes deprecated.
 Existing API Rules that have a JWT access strategy defined must be enriched with an individual **jwks_url** pointing to a custom OpenID Connect-compliant identity provider.
 Follow these steps to migrate your API Rule custom resources (CRs):

 1. List all the API Rule CRs having a JWT access strategy defined.
 Run: